 - For homeschooling, textbooks can be used as guides and inspiration, rather than as the sole curriculum for subjects.
 You can supplement with other materials and activities that are a good fit for your child.
 For instance, my daughter has always loved to read, and her grasp of history grew by reading historical fiction.
 Had we used the textbooks only, history would not have come alive as well or appealed as much to her.

-- A final tip (related to the last one) and should go without saying---Make sure your kids are reading every day.
-A LOT.
+A final tip (related to the last one) and should go without saying – Make sure your kids are reading every day.